ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-16-fast-creation-performance-tests-based-soapui-project.md

 ![SoapUI Project Flickr](https://www.issart.com/blog/wp-content/uploads/2017/06/flickr.png)

 For using the Flickr API, an API-key is required.
-It can be obtained when registering with the Flickr [“App Garden”](http://www.flickr.com/services/apps/create/apply).
-The project defines “ApiKey” property at the project level.
+It can be obtained when registering with the Flickr ["App Garden"](http://www.flickr.com/services/apps/create/apply).
+The project defines "ApiKey" property at the project level.
 It is then used in all requests via standard properties expansion:

 ![SoapUI Project APIkey](https://www.issart.com/blog/wp-content/uploads/2017/06/api-key.png)